Water Heater Anode Rod: What It Is & Why Replacement Matters

 Is it worth replacing the anode rod in an old water heater?

-If your water heater is 8 to 10 years old or older and has never had anode rod maintenance, the tank may already have significant internal corrosion.
+If your water heater is 10 years old or older and has never had anode rod maintenance, the tank may already have significant internal corrosion.
 In this case, you might consider replacing the entire unit rather than just the rod.
 However, if the heater still functions well with no signs of leaking or severe rust, replacing the anode rod can add several years of life for relatively little cost.
 Consider upgrading to a tankless system if replacement is imminent.

 Can I install a longer-lasting anode rod than what came with my heater?

-Find Trusted & Licensed Plumbers in Ohio
+Find Trusted & Licensed Plumbers in Virginia

 Get matched with companies for your specific needs